-- observations in class, meetings and performance management reviews with the teachers, 1:1 support and other support staff - continual monitoring of the quality of teaching - identifying and tracking the progress of children/young people that require support to catch up by regular termly review meetings with SENDCo, parents, teachers and children, regular meetings with support staff and attainment meetings with SLT - identification of children/young people requiring SEN Support and initiation of "assess, plan, do, review" cycle - consideration of application for an Education, Health and Care Plan
+- observations in class, meetings and performance management reviews with the teachers, 1:1 support and other support staff - · continual monitoring of the quality of teaching - identifying and tracking the progress of children/young people that require support to catch up by regular termly review meetings with SENDCo, parents, teachers and children, regular meetings with support staff and attainment meetings with SLT - Interventions include base line assessment at the start and assessment following a period of intervention. - identification of children/young people requiring SEN Support and initiation of "assess, plan, do, review" cycle - consideration of application for an Education, Health and Care Plan

-How are children and young people with SEN enabled to engage in activities available with children and young people in the school who do not have SEN?
+How are children and young people

+with SEN enabled to engage in

+activities available with children

+and young people in the school who

+do not have SEN?